Tutorial: Azure Active Directory single sign-on (SSO) integration with Fulcrum

-In this tutorial, you learn how to integrate Fulcrum with Azure Active Directory (Azure AD).
-Integrating Fulcrum with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Fulcrum with Azure Active Directory (Azure AD).
+When you integrate Fulcrum with Azure AD, you can:

-- You can control in Azure AD who has access to Fulcrum.
+- Control in Azure AD who has access to Fulcrum.

-- You can enable your users to be automatically signed-in to Fulcrum (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Fulcrum with their Azure AD accounts.

 Adding Fulcrum from the gallery